 Contact Us for Repiping Services

 Some plumbers still prefer copper pipes just because they have been around longer and there is more research on them.
 If you are looking for a cheaper alternative with good benefits, consider a PEX pipe installation.
-To learn more about copper vs PEX piping choices in Moscow, Tobyhanna and Clifton Township, PA, call Freedom Flow Plumbing and Heating Services at (570) 468-8217 today.
+To learn more about copper vs PEX piping choices in Clifton Township and Scranton, PA, call Freedom Flow Plumbing and Heating Services at (570) 468-8217 today.